rfloydb/RBDominantColor/README.md

 - (void)dominantColorsDone
 {
-	NSLog(@"%@", dominantColors.colorArray);
+	// colorArray is an array of UIColors representing the dominant colors NSLog(@"%@", dominantColors.colorArray);

 	// DEBUG - Create an image or image overlay that shows where the background is,